The Six Ps of Strategic Foresight – Using the Core Thinking Types Well

 Cognitive science tells us that before we engage in foresight in any topic or problem, we always begin with some form of learning.
 That learning comes with some mix of our prior accumulated experience, and awareness of our current operating environment.
 We could separate these two types of learning, as historical research into the relevant Past of a particular problem, identifying relevant trends, cycles, and models that have operated in the past, and as intelligence, horizon scanning, and data collection in the Present about where we are today, and the current values of those relevant trends, cycles, and causal factors, as we understand them.

-These two can be grouped together as one skill, Learning, or preparation for foresight.
-Keep in mind that when you learn about your environment, you must do both of these things, and some people on your team are going to be better at learning from the past (historical research) and others at learning from the present (intelligence gathering, events monitoring, horizon scanning).
-Both kinds of preparation are critical to the next P, the exploration of Probable futures, as the first of three basic types of future thinking.
+The Learning skill is actually preparation for foresight.
+Some people on your team are going to be better at learning from the past (historical research) and others at learning from the present (intelligence gathering, events monitoring, horizon scanning).
+Both kinds of preparation are critical to the next P, the exploration of Probable futures, as the first of four basic types of future thinking.

 A well-known rule of forecasting is that we must first look back, at least twice as far as we wish to look forward, to see the relevant trends, cycles, causal factors, and models applicable to any complex system.
 We must also adopt a curious, critical, and evidence-based attitude.
-Careful research of the relevant past and present is a necessary first step in producing new foresight, and we also need to get critical input from everyone with deep experience in the problem area.
-Practitioners who skimp on this learning step can easily rely on old models and outdated information, and the quality of their work suffers greatly as a result.
+Careful research of the relevant past and present is necessary to producing new foresight.
+We also benefit from critical input from many others with deep experience in the problem area.
+Practitioners who skimp on this learning step can easily rely on old models and outdated information, and the quality of their work will suffer as a result.

 Here is a simple overview of the Four Skills of Strategic Foresight: